microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 diagnostics to fix the problem.

 Imagine in your software the software to some degree self-described failure.
-Perhaps when you author a inque operation there\'s an expectation in programming of how long that operation will take before it\'s fully completed in the code when you use a queue you could insert the item into a queue and say it is expected that the processing of this payload will have completed within 200 milliseconds.
+Perhaps when you author a inque operation there's an expectation in programming of how long that operation will take before it's fully completed in the code when you use a queue you could insert the item into a queue and say it is expected that the processing of this payload will have completed within 200 milliseconds.

-Should the completion take longer than 200 milliseconds this would indicate a warning perhaps it\'s not fatal perhaps the programmer shouldn\'t even look at it.
+Should the completion take longer than 200 milliseconds this would indicate a warning perhaps it's not fatal perhaps the programmer shouldn't even look at it.
 However maybe at one second this does indicate it a failure that needs to be inspected.

-The actions portion of Dynamic Telemetry permit a developer to select their preferred type of diagnostic information in the event that one of the pieces of software they\'re authoring it behaves in a way that is not expected.
+The actions portion of Dynamic Telemetry permit a developer to select their preferred type of diagnostic information in the event that one of the pieces of software they're authoring it behaves in a way that is not expected.

 Further, the operating nominal operating characteristics may not